The last time a pandemic put Dallas on lockdown, it was Oct. 10, 1918, and the city’s public health officer downplayed it.

-Dallas Health Officer Dr. A.W.
-Carnes warned that influenza was coming, but said it was “only slightly more severe than common grippe.”
+Dallas Health Officer A.W.
+Carnes warned that influenza was coming but said it was “only slightly more severe than common grippe.”

 Meanwhile, hospitals were overwhelmed with flu patients, who had to be quarantined.
-There weren’t enough nurses, and every nursing student, retired nurse and anyone with any kind of medical training, were being asked to work in the hospitals.
+There weren’t enough nurses.
+Every nursing student, retired nurse and anyone with medical training were asked to work in the hospitals.
 An outbreak of whooping cough among babies in South Dallas added to the nursing shortage.

-Imagine this scene: “At the Buckner Orphans’ Home, 200 of the 500 children and two nurses were sick with influenza; the nine teachers there cared for the ill.”
+Imagine this scene: “At the Buckner Orphans’ Home, 200 of the 500 children and two nurses were sick with influenza.
+Nine teachers there cared for the ill.”